PrathameshDhande22/Bloogo-App/README.md

 ## Used Technologies and Products

-1. [Brevo](https://developers.brevo.com/) SMTP Mail Sender for verification of Email implemented in API.
+1. [SMTPlib](https://docs.python.org/3/library/smtplib.html) for sending the email for account verification purpose.
 2. [logo.com](https://app.logo.com/) for Creating the Bloogo logo.
 3. [write.as](https://write.as/) Reference for creating the blog.
 Using The above website design.
 4. [Footer Design](https://preview.colorlib.com/theme/bft/bootstrap-footer-17/#) Footer Design has been taken from the above website.